dysthesis/COMP9242/docs/chapters/milestone_1.typ

 == Challenge

 The primary challenge for this therefore becomes the limited register size for the counter.
 For instance, Timer A has a counter size of 16 bits, which means that the maximum counter value is $65535$.
+Consequently, selecting a timebase becomes a tradeoff decision between higher precision and higher maximum duration (and therefore less interrupts required).
+We take the approach of selecting the finest timebase we can that can fit the target duration.

+== Design

+We implement the timer driver with a tickless design.
+We maintain the active timers in a priority queue, such that the head is always the earliest-due timer.
+When registering a timer, we peek at the head, and see if it is due.
+If it is, then we pop it off of the queue, and trigger its callback.
+Otherwise, we re-arm the timer device with the finest timebase possible, and calculate the counter value accordingly.